global99a/SocialMedia-App/README.md

 spring.datasource.password=your_password

 ### Run the Application:
 After setting up the database and updating the configuration, you can run your Spring Boot application.
-The application will connect to the PostgreSQL database and perform CRUD operations as required.
+The application will connect to the PostgreSQL database and perform CRUD operations and test endpoints on postman as required.